MGA Amateur Championship

-The MGA Amateur also is one of the largest golfing events in the state with over 700 people entering the championship every year.
+The MGA Amateur also is one of the largest golfing events in the state typically with 700-800 people entering the Championship every year.
 It takes ten or more qualifying sites around the state to narrow down the competitors to a starting field of 156.

 Mail-in Registration: download entry form.

 Players attempting to qualify will pay a $85 fee.
 All successful qualifiers will pay an additional $80 Championship fee.
 All exempt players will pay the full $165 fee.